VF-74: History

-On 8 July 1961 VF-74 began to transition to the F-4B Phantom II becoming the first deployable F-4 squadron, giving rise to their "First in Phantoms" motto.
+On 8 July 1961 VF-74 began to transition to the McDonnell Douglas F4H-1 Phantom II becoming the first deployable F-4 squadron, giving rise to their "First in Phantoms" motto.
 They deployed aboard USS Forrestal in August 1962 replacing VF-104's F4Ds in CAG-8{fact}.
 For 20 years VF-74 would deploy 15 times with the Phantom, 13 to the Mediterranean and two to South East Asia.
 Their first Vietnam cruise aboard Forrestal was marked by tragedy on 29 July 1967, when an ordnance explosion on the flight deck caused a massive ensuing fire.
 VF-74 lost 42 enlisted personnel and three F-4s.
 Many squadron members were commended for their heroic actions whilst fighting the fires.

 In early 1972 they transitioned from the F-4B to the F-4J.
 Between July 1972 to February 1973 the squadron returned to combat in Vietnam on board USS America.
 During seven periods on the famous Yankee Station VF-74 did not lose a single aircraft to enemy action.
 VF-74 was just as successful in peace time, winning the CNO Safety "S" in 1974 along with the Battle "E".
 In 1975, they moved to CVW-8 and took part in the maiden cruise of USS Nimitz.
 In 1976 they won the Admiral Joseph Clifton Award, making them the top US Navy fighter squadron.

 In 1982 they transitioned from the F-4J to the F-4S and made their final cruise with the F-4 Phantom from May{date} to 16 November 1982.
 In February 1983 they began the transition to the F-14 Tomcat and in October the same year the squadron reported back to CVW-17 and their first cruise was in April 1984 on board USS Saratoga which ended in October the same year.